Yes, documentation for new users is available. Those with little or no experience with "unix-like" environments such as Linux should read:

 For instructions on compiling and running programs on Kodiak, seeWhat computer systems are available?

-ARCS currently supports one computer system for academic and research purposes: Kodiak, a Linux cluster with 128 nodes (1024 core) for general use + 13 nodes (208 core) reserved.
+ARCS currently supports one computer system for academic and research purposes: Kodiak, a Linux-based HPC cluster with 172 nodes (1492 cores).
 For details on ARCS supported systems, please see the ARCS Systems page.How do I get a computer account?

 To get a computer account on one of the ARCS systems, contact Mike Hutcheson.How do I connect and log in?